Basically these two of the main things that waste space, bandwidth, time and resources on the internet.

 If I want to know something about a product, I could ask to receive it.
 If I didn't ask to receive information about a product - Do NOT send me information I did NOT request.
 DO NOT SEND SPAM.

 And the flame's are just as bad.
 There are countless newsgroups on the internet that could be of value to it's readers.
 But many of these get sidetracked on stupid stuff like - "which is better, MAC's or PC's".
 My opinion on this is mac's are better (don't flame me) but I know how to use both platforms and think that they each have their strong points.
 They are both capable of producing basically the same results.
 I get irritated by people that have never used a mac bashing something they don't understand.
 It's an argument that can't be won through e-mail.
 This is just one example.
+Something else that might get a flame is a statement that was made in bad taste.
+You need to know where your messages are being sent and who has access to them.
+You might not tell certain jokes in mixed company - and you shouldn't post certain comments somewhere they may be offensive.

 Question: I got a SPAM - what can I do?